Azbit (AZ) Price Hits $0.0000 on Top Exchanges

-Azbit (CURRENCY:AZ) traded up 6.1% against the U.S. dollar during the twenty-four hour period ending at 19:00 PM E.T. on August 11th.
-Over the last week, Azbit has traded 7.5% lower against the U.S. dollar.
-Azbit has a market capitalization of $1.06 million and approximately $233.00 worth of Azbit was traded on exchanges in the last 24 hours.
-One Azbit coin can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Azbit (CURRENCY:AZ) traded 7.9% lower against the US dollar during the 24-hour period ending at 16:00 PM E.T. on August 15th.
+One Azbit coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.
+Azbit has a total market capitalization of $1.33 million and $186.00 worth of Azbit was traded on exchanges in the last 24 hours.
+Over the last week, Azbit has traded up 30.7% against the US dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.